paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-207-budgeting-and-appropriations.md

 (4) For paying costs of changes to program requirements or system configuration that are approved by the configuration steering board for a major defense acquisition program.

+(5) For procuring and integrating available commercial technologies and services to satisfy a joint urgent operational need, joint emergent operational need, or a validated service requirement.

+(6) For providing infrastructure to support Department goals of accelerating the fielding and adoption of new capabilities.

 **(e) Limitations.—**

 (1) Funds in the Defense Modernization Account may not be used to increase the quantity of an item or services procured under a particular acquisition program to the extent that doing so would—

-  (A) result in procurement of a total quantity of items or services in excess of—

-    (i) a specific limitation provided by law on the quantity of the items or services that may be procured; or
+  (A) result in procurement of a total quantity of items or services in excess of a specific limitation provided by law on the quantity of the items or services that may be procured; or

-    (ii) the requirement for the items or services as approved by the Joint Requirements Oversight Council and reported to Congress by the Secretary of Defense; or

   (B) result in an obligation or expenditure of funds in excess of a specific limitation provided by law on the amount that may be obligated or expended, respectively, for that acquisition program.